x43x61x69/DuoKit/README.md

 The MIT License (MIT)

-Copyright © 2017 Zhi-Wei Cai (MediaTek Inc.).
+Copyright © 2017 Zhi-Wei Cai.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal